-However, the curriculum is research-based, age and developmentally appropriate, and was developed to keep the parent as the authority figure on these conversations.
+The evidence-based curriculum is grounded in research, is age and developmentally appropriate, and was developed to keep the parent as the authority figure in these conversations.
 Information is sent home after each lesson to encourage parents and children to continue the conversations around personal safety.

 Parents are free to review the curriculum and it is encouraged for schools to host a parent night prior to implementing the curriculum.
-Parents may opt their student out of these lessons, but they should be aware of some of the staggering statistics, why the program is necessary, and that it's in the child's best interest to continue in the program or receive the program to remain safe from the dangers and risks they encounter.
+Parents may opt their student out of these lessons, but they should be aware of some of the staggering statistics, why the program is necessary, and that it is in the child's best interest to continue in the program or receive the program to remain safe from the dangers and risks they encounter.
 In addition, helpful resources are available via the Childhelp website to provide parents with tools to help keep their children safe.